-Brave Minds Psychological Services in Scotch Plains, NJ helps adults, children, and families with parenting, health anxiety, and more.
+Brave Minds Psychological Services in Scotch Plains, NJ and Branchburg, NJ helps adults, children, and families with parenting, health anxiety, and more.
 Let our skilled and caring family therapists provide a safe and comfortable therapy experience right here in New Jersey.
 To begin therapy, follow these few simple steps:

 - Connect with Brave Minds Psychological Services today.